fbpx

 Super reduces reliance on the age pension

-By supplementing the age pension, super improves the quality of our lives in retirement.
-That could mean more holidays, more meals out, and more treats for the grandchildren.
+By supplementing the age pension, super can improve the quality of our lives in retirement.
+That could mean more holidays, more meals out, and more treats for your kids or grandkids.

 And with super, the cost of the age pension remains more sustainable into the future – in fact over time the cost is likely to fall relative to the size of our economy.
 A sustainable age pension as our population ages means our taxes can continue to be spent on other essentials like healthcare and schools.